Spinning radar logo

 The Defence Electronics History Society treats such things in a more academic way and their site is well worth a visit.

 Ventnor Heritage Museum This is the the public interface of The Ventnor and District Local History Society.
 The Society has premises at 11 Spring Hill, (near the central carpark in Ventnor) which houses an interesting collection of Ventnor documents, pictures and relics.
 Two leaflets about the wartime RDF, which may be written by 'people who were there', together with a few photographs are available for a small sum.
 In addition I have recently donated to the museum the text for a 35 page booklet compiled from extracts from my Ventnor pages together with the Harold Lewis, George Sutton, and Type 80 pages.
 Combined, these form a short unique written history of RAF Ventnor in the early cold war years.
 An explanation of the former CH system is also provided.
-Sold in aid of museum funds, this spiral bound A4 size booklet is available from the museum via the secretary at the above address in return for a cheque for £3.00 plus p&p £1.50.
+Sold in aid of museum funds, this spiral bound A4 size booklet is available from the museum via the secretary at the above address in return for a cheque for £5.20 including p&p.
 A direct purchase may be made from the premises but these will only be open on Saturday mornings during the winter from the end of October.

 Last Flight This site provides a moving postscript: it tells in detail the story of the last moments of a Dakota which crashed on St. Boniface in 1962 shortly after the Radar site was closed and has some pictures of the terrain.